jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 2 - Bias and variance.md

 And so before the days of neural networks, machine learning engineers talked a lot about this bias variance tradeoff in which we have to balance the complexity that is the degree of polynomial.
 Or the regularization parameter longer to make bias and variance both not be too high.
 And if we hear machine learning engineers talk about the bias variance tradeoff.

 This is what they're referring to where if we have too simple a model, we have high bias, too complex a model high variance.
 And we have to find a tradeoff between these two bad things to find probably the best possible outcome.
-But it turns out that neural networks offer us a way out of this dilemma of having to tradeoff bias and variance with some caveats.
+But  that neural networks offer us a way out of this dilemma of having to tradeoff bias and variance with some caveats.

-And it turns out that large neural networks when trained on small term moderate sized datasets are low bias machines.
+And  that large neural networks when trained on small term moderate sized datasets are low bias machines.
 And what I mean by that is, if we make our neural network large enough, we can almost always fit our training set well.
 So long as our training set is not enormous.

 And what this means is this gives us a new recipe to try to reduce bias or reduce variance as needed without needing to really trade off between the two of them.
 So let me share with we a simple recipe that isn't always applicable.
 But if it applies can be very powerful for getting an accurate model using a neural network which is first train our algorithm on our training set and then asked does it do well on the training set.